interference (original) (raw)

 A Gaussian input beam is scanned through the horizontal line (slightly above the center of the fiber core).
 This model has been made with the RP Fiber Power software and is described in more detail on a separate page.

 Interference effects are often (and most easily) observed for monochromatic light, but monochromaticity is not strictly a precondition.
-An interferometer with a close to zero arm length difference can show interference even for broadband light.
-An example for that is the famous Michelson–Morley experiment, which was carried out with broadband light.
+An interferometer with an arm length difference close to zero can show interference even for broadband polychromatic light.
+A historic example is the Michelson–Morley experiment, which was carried out with broadband light.

 Wave optics are generally needed to describe interference effects; geometrical optics or a simple picture of photons as particles of light are not suitable for that.